zerowind168/SIMUROSOT-ROBOCHALLENGE/README.md

 ## 3. SIMUROSOT-ROBOCHALLENGE
 ### 3.1 Download this project
 ### 3.2 Add the modles
 In your home directory, Press Ctrl+H to show the hidden directory, then go to gazebo/models sub-directory.
-Copy the colorbox, models/newbox and models/newfield to this directory.
+Copy the models1/newbox and models1/newfield models1/colorbox to this directory.

 ### 3.3 Run the program <br>
 There are two modes of running programs.
 The first is to run both the server and the client on one machine, and the second is to run the server and client on two machines.The following will explain how to run these two modes: